aws-samples/cdk-neptune-knowledge-graph/README.md

 Deploy the CDK application.
 Note that Neptune will consume 2 Elastic IPs in your configured region.
 Also note that these resources will cost money each month!

+Besure you are running node 14.x, node 16+ are not supported.

 ```sh
 npm i
 cd web